National Eating Disorders Association

-Exercise Compulsive exercise is not a recognized clinical diagnosis in the DSM-5, but many people struggle with symptoms associated with this term.
-If you are concerned about your or a loved one's relationship with exercise, please speak with a treatment professional.
+Excessive exercise is not recognized as a clinical diagnosis in the DSM-5 TR, but many people struggle with symptoms associated with this term.1 Researchers have defined excessive exercise as exercising to the extent where a person loses control and feels a compulsive need to continue the exercise behaviors even when it impairs their ability to function in various areas of their life and/or causes physical injury.2,3 If you are concerned about you or a loved one’s relationship with exercise, please speak with a treatment professional.

 • Exercise that significantly interferes with important activities, occurs at inappropriate times or in inappropriate settings, or when the individual continues to exercise despite injury or other medical complications